 Michelle has over 16 years of experience working in finance, oil and gas, education and government developing strong business principles and ideas and using innovative approaches to develop resilient operational excellence organizations.

-At FuseSocial, Babs works with governance structures, policy creation and operational support for agencies.
-If an agency needs help with creating a business plan, policies, brushing up their board members on how to be effective governors, or working on accreditation then Babs is the Rosalind Russell to your Cary Grant: in other words, she’s your girl Friday
+At FuseSocial, Babs works with governance structures, network weaving, policy creation and operational support for agencies.
+If an agency needs help with organizational plans, policy development, bylaw redesign, brushing up their board members on how to be effective governors, bringing together others whose mission meets their own or working on accreditation then Babs is the Rosalind Russell to your Cary Grant: in other words, she’s your girl Friday.

 She is no stranger to FuseSocial, being a graduate of the Leadership Wood Buffalo program (2012) and having partnered with the organization through various sponsorship opportunities throughout the years.
 “The Leadership Wood Buffalo program really was a catalyst of change in my life,” says Diana.
 “It opened my eyes on the ways I could give back to the community through volunteerism, as well as how to maintain long-lasting professional relationships.”

 Diana is well known in this community as the owner of several businesses including snapd Wood Buffalo and Seller Direct Fort McMurray.
 She recently launched her fourth business, Noble Choice Coaching, and has undertaken extensive educational training to become Business Coach, also offering consulting services.
 Through her coaching practice, she is a COR.E Leadership Dynamics Specialist and Energy Leadership Index Master Practitioner.
 “I am excited to put my Coaching skills to work as a consultant for FuseSocial.
 I will be assisting social profit organizations with Board Governance Support, Organizational and Operational Support, and also working on some program development as well.”